Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Related Work

 Poseidon~\cite{sav2020poseidon} significantly deviates from the original FL architecture.
 In such a system, users are organized according to a tree hierarchy, and a multi-key fully homomorphic encryption scheme is used to protect users' updates and the parameters of the neural network.
 At each round of the training phase, the root user sends the encrypted parameters to all users that, in turn, compute their updates according to their local training data.
 Then, each encrypted user's update is sent to the parent that will then aggregate all children's updates.
 At the end of this recursive process, the root receives the encrypted aggregation (that contains the updates of all users) and will update the parameters.
 The entire computation of the training process is executed inside the multi-key fully homomorphic encryption scheme.
 This permits them to keep the updates and the parameters encrypted.
 The latter remains encrypted even after the training process, and the model evaluation requires further computation inside the multi-key fully homomorphic encryption scheme.
 Note that Poseidon~\cite{sav2020poseidon} is an extension of SPINDLE~\cite{froelicher2021scalable}.
 The former handles complex machine learning models (such as neural networks), while the latter supports only generalized linear models.

 Lastly, we mention Cerebro~\cite{zheng2021cerebro} that proposes a compiler to automatically transform Python-like domain-specific language into an optimized MPC protocol for collaborative learning allowing users to keep their plaintext data secret.
-We stress that Cerebro~\cite{zheng2021cerebro} does not relate in any way with FL~\cite{shokri2015privacy,mcmahan2017communication} and it must be interpreted as an alternative to FL.
+We stress that Cerebro~\cite{zheng2021cerebro} does not relate in any way with FL~\cite{shokri2015privacy,mcmahan2017communication} and it must be interpreted as an alternative to FL. \paragraph{Attack applicability} As discussed in Section~\ref{sec:threat-model}, our attacks are general and equally effective independently from the SA protocol used.
+This because they exploit a vulnerability of FL caused by the incorrect usage of SA.
+More precisely, our main attack applies to all the FL/SA protocols that do not prevent the parameter server from deviating from the honest execution.
+This class also includes most of the schemes that rely on fully homomorphic encryption (FHE) \eg~\cite{fereidooni2021safelearn}.
+The reason is that FHE would still allow the server to multiply the individual encrypted parameters by the constant $0$ and produce $0$ gradient everywhere when used by the non-target users (see Appendix~\ref{sec:gsea}).
+The only requirement is that server is required to collude with a least one user in order to access the result of the attack (the target model update) once decrypted by the pool (\eg $m>0$).

+Protocols based on Trusted Execution Environment (TEE) can stop the server from executing malicious code~\cite{PPFL, hashemi2021byzantine}.
+Thus, a properly deployed TEE environment with ideal/perfect hardware and secure and authenticated communication would prevent all the active attacks currently in the literature~\cite{robbing, gdis, papernot}, including ours.
+However, the reality is that trusted hardware is vulnerable to side-channel attacks, and there is significant performance degradation when extending side-channel protections to arbitrary computations.
+Therefore, it remains unclear whether side-channel attacks can be entirely eliminated.

 \fi